-To me “smell” can evoke powerful memories.
+To me, “smell” can evoke powerful memories.
 Everyone remembers the smell of Crayola crayons.
-It is as powerful a memory of youth as anything that exists.
+It is a powerful memory of youth as anything that exists.

 The smell of toast is another one of those smells of youth.
 The toaster is the simple machine which not only toasts but also makes memories appear whenever you want them.